Marc Benioff Sells 725 Shares of Salesforce, Inc. (NYSE:CRM) Stock

 - On Wednesday, February 15th, Marc Benioff sold 725 shares of Salesforce stock.
 The shares were sold at an average price of $169.61, for a total value of $122,967.25.

-Salesforce announced that its Board of Directors has authorized a share repurchase program on Wednesday, March 1st that authorizes the company to buyback $20.00 billion in shares.
-This buyback authorization authorizes the CRM provider to repurchase up to 10.9% of its stock through open market purchases.
-Stock buyback programs are generally a sign that the company’s board of directors believes its stock is undervalued.
+Salesforce declared that its Board of Directors has approved a stock repurchase plan on Wednesday, March 1st that permits the company to repurchase $20.00 billion in shares.
+This repurchase authorization permits the CRM provider to purchase up to 10.9% of its stock through open market purchases.
+Stock repurchase plans are often a sign that the company’s management believes its shares are undervalued.

-CRM has been the topic of several recent analyst reports.
-Raymond James lifted their target price on Salesforce from $200.00 to $240.00 and gave the company a “strong-buy” rating in a research note on Thursday, March 2nd.
-Wedbush lifted their target price on Salesforce from $200.00 to $220.00 and gave the company an “outperform” rating in a research note on Thursday, March 2nd.
-Evercore ISI lifted their target price on Salesforce from $200.00 to $230.00 and gave the company an “outperform” rating in a research note on Thursday, March 2nd.
-DA Davidson lifted their target price on Salesforce from $150.00 to $180.00 and gave the company a “neutral” rating in a research note on Thursday, March 2nd.
-Finally, Canaccord Genuity Group decreased their target price on Salesforce from $215.00 to $180.00 and set a “buy” rating on the stock in a research note on Thursday, December 1st.
-One equities research analyst has rated the stock with a sell rating, twelve have issued a hold rating, twenty-eight have issued a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $211.24.
+Several brokerages recently issued reports on CRM.
+Northland Securities boosted their price objective on Salesforce from $150.00 to $181.00 and gave the company a “market perform” rating in a research report on Thursday, March 2nd.
+JPMorgan Chase & Co. boosted their price objective on Salesforce from $200.00 to $230.00 and gave the company an “overweight” rating in a research report on Thursday, March 2nd.
+UBS Group upped their price target on Salesforce from $162.00 to $210.00 and gave the stock a “neutral” rating in a research report on Thursday, March 2nd.
+Citigroup upped their price target on Salesforce from $182.00 to $210.00 and gave the stock a “neutral” rating in a research report on Friday, March 3rd.
+Finally, JMP Securities reaffirmed a “market perform” rating and set a $250.00 price target on shares of Salesforce in a research report on Thursday, March 2nd.
+One analyst has rated the stock with a sell rating, twelve have given a hold rating, twenty-eight have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $211.24.

+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Financial Management Professionals Inc. raised its position in shares of Salesforce by 365.2% in the 4th quarter.
+Financial Management Professionals Inc. now owns 214 shares of the CRM provider’s stock valued at $28,000 after buying an additional 168 shares in the last quarter.
+Capital Directions Investment Advisors LLC acquired a new position in Salesforce during the 4th quarter worth approximately $28,000.
+Investors Asset Management of Georgia Inc. GA ADV increased its position in Salesforce by 506.1% during the 3rd quarter.
+Investors Asset Management of Georgia Inc. GA ADV now owns 200 shares of the CRM provider’s stock worth $29,000 after purchasing an additional 167 shares in the last quarter.
+GHP Investment Advisors Inc. increased its position in Salesforce by 113.4% during the 3rd quarter.
+GHP Investment Advisors Inc. now owns 207 shares of the CRM provider’s stock worth $30,000 after purchasing an additional 110 shares in the last quarter.
+Finally, MinichMacGregor Wealth Management LLC acquired a new position in Salesforce during the 4th quarter worth approximately $31,000.
+75.83% of the stock is currently owned by institutional investors and hedge funds.

 About Salesforce